Score provides numerous features to control continuously your devices’ parameters over time. These are provided through the

 Process library available by clicking on the icon at the bottom left of score window (or using Ctrl+Shift+P(Win / Linux) or⌘+Shift+P(Mac) shortcut).

-In the example below, we will just create a basic breakpoint function-based automation for one of our device’s parameter, by selecting the
+In the example below, we will just create a basic breakpoint function-based automation for one of our device’s parameters by selecting the

-automation (float) in the Process library, then drag & drop it where we want it on the timeline.
+automation (float) in the Process library, then dragging & dropping it where we want it on the timeline.

 When done, you will see on the timeline a simple 1 segment linear default automation.
 Let’s now assign our device parameter as a destination for this simple automation process.

 Click on the automation’s slot top bar to bring its inspector.
 Now from the

 Device explorer drag the desired parameter on the address field.
 The automation is now assigned to our parameter.